Rates & other FAQs

 Do you write referral letters?

-I do write letters for transgender and nonbinary clients pursuing gender affirming surgery and other medical interventions.
+I write letters for transgender and nonbinary clients pursuing gender affirming surgery and other medical interventions.
 I will do these as a one-off, but need 1-3 sessions: one for you to tell me what you need and for me to ask the questions I need answered to write you an effective letter that cuts through the violence inherent in the American medical system, and one for you to offer feedback, corrections and tweaks to my initial draft.

 I do not write referral letters for Emotional Support Animals: I’m sure Fido is wonderful, but there isn’t a way for me to assess if your dog or cat is safe for others to be around.